The Cursed Earth (Judge Dredd story): Toys

-The K2001 Landraider and Killdozer two part vehicle used by Judge Dredd and his team was based on the K-2001 Raider Command Matchbox toy from the Adventure 2000 range.
-When the Cursed Earth story began, the Matchbox toy was offered as a competition prize in the comic.
+The K2001 Landraider and Killdozer two-part vehicle used by Judge Dredd and his team was based on the K-2001 Raider Command Matchbox toy from the Adventure 2000 range.
+During the Cursed Earth story, the Matchbox toy was offered as a competition prize in the comic.

 Other story

 Another Judge Dredd story also called The Cursed Earth appeared in The Daily Star between 4 February and 4 May 1988.
 It had an entirely different plot, and featured the return of Henry Ford, a supporting character who had first appeared in The Black Plague in 2000 AD issues 140–143 (1979).